There are three phases of burn injuries from first, second to third degree as explained on this article by Red Cover Life Planning.

 - Peeling skin

 First degree (superficial) burns

 - First-degree burns affect only the epidermis or outer layer of skin.
 The burn site is red, painful, dry, and with no blisters.
 Mild sunburn is an example.
-Long-term tissue damage is rare and usually consists of an increase or decrease in the skin
+Long-term tissue damage is rare and usually consists of an increase or decrease in the skin color.

 Second degree (partial thickness) burns